 § 20-23.2.
-Suspension of license for conviction of traffic offense in federal court.-Upon receipt of notice of conviction in any court of the federal government sitting in North Carolina of the offense of driving while under the influence of intoxicating liquor, the Department is authorized to revoke the driving privilege of the person convicted in the same manner as if such conviction had occurred in a court of this State.
+Suspension of license for conviction of traffic offense in federal court.-Upon receipt of notice of conviction in any court of the federal government sitting in North Carolina of the offense of driving or operating a vehicle while under the influence of intoxicating liquor or while under the influence of an impairing drug as defined in G.S.
+20-19(h), the Department is authorized to revoke the driving privilege of the person convicted in the same manner as if such conviction had occurred in a court of this State.
 Provided that this section shall apply only to offenses committed on highways in federal parks in this State.
 (1969, c.
-988.)
+988; 1971, c.
+619, s.
+11.)